Having good, clear policies and procedures in place is critical for any organization and nonprofit organizations are no exception.

 Counsel in the Rochester, NY office of Nixon Peabody LLP

-Represented organizations ranging from the very small to the very large on all matters relating to nonprofit governance and related issues; also worked with several organizations to guide them through IRS and regulatory audits; assisted numerous charities navigate the various rules regarding charitable solicitations in a market that necessitates the use of social media and electronic communications
+Represented organizations ranging from the very small to the very large on all matters relating to nonprofit governance and related issues; also worked with several organizations to guide them through IRS and regulatory audits; assisted numerous charities in navigating the various rules regarding charitable solicitations in a market that necessitates the use of social media and electronic communications

 Conducts regular seminars and workshops on nonprofit governance, issues relating to tax-exempt status and charitable solicitations